Late Talkers: What To Do & When To Worry

 How Our Toddler Course Can Help

 A lot of what we do with toddlers in speech therapy, is teach parents the strategies that we know help toddlers talk and communicate more.
-We created our TalkToddler course for this reason.
-If you need extra guidance, this course is for you!
+We created our TalkToddler course for this reason—after all YOU are with your child more than any speeh therapist could ever be.
+If you need extra guidance, this program will walk you through how to help at home!